职业健康安全

 What Are Dangerous Goods?

-Dangerous goods are substances that are corrosive, flammable, explosive, spontaneously combustible, toxic, oxidising or water-reactive.
+Dangerous goods are substances that are corrosive, flammable, explosive, spontaneously combustible, toxic, oxidising or water reactive.
 Petrol, LPG, paints, pesticides and acids are examples of commonly used dangerous goods.
 They are defined in the Dangerous Goods Act 1985 and are classified in the Australian Code for the Transport of Dangerous Goods by Road and Rail (ADG code) according to their common hazardous properties.

 Some dangerous goods, such as explosives, high consequence dangerous goods and asbestos, have particular risks and are dealt with under specific legislation.
 There are also specific regulations governing the transport of dangerous goods.

-Victoria’s Dangerous Goods Act 1985 was amended to adopt the national framework and introduce new regulations for the safe transport of dangerous goods.
+Victoria’s Dangerous Goods Act 1985 was amended to adopt the national framework and regulations for the safe transport of dangerous goods.
 For consistency, minor amendments have also been made to other Victorian regulations.

 What is the Difference Between Dangerous Goods and Hazardous Substances?